 To quickly cool the rice, spread it out on a sheet pan and place it in the refrigerator to cool quickly or cool at room temperature for 15-30 minutes.

-Transfer the cooled rice into an airtight container and store it in the refrigerator for 3-4 days.
-Alternatively, place the rice into a freezer-safe container and store it in the freezer for up to 3 months.
+Transfer the cooled rice to an airtight container and refrigerate for 3-4 days.
+Alternatively, place the rice into a freezer-safe container and freeze it for up to 3 months.

-To reheat refrigerated or frozen rice, place the rice into a heat-safe container.
+To reheat refrigerated or frozen rice, place the rice in a heat-safe container.
 Sprinkle rice with 1-2 teaspoons of water.
 Reheat in the microwave, in 30-second intervals, stirring between each interval, until the rice is hot.
-Or, reheat the rice in the Instant Pot by using the pot in pot method and heating for 1 minute on high pressure.
+Or, reheat the rice in the Instant Pot by using the pot-in-pot cooking method and heating for 1 minute on high pressure.

 - Serve Instant Pot Brown Rice alongside Instant Pot Teriyaki Chicken, Instant Pot Beef and Broccoli, Chicken Asparagus Stir Fry, or Stir-Fried Chicken and Bok Choy to soak up all the delicious sauce from the dish.